Temnothorax rugatulus: Starvation behavior

 When it comes to gathering and storing food, T. rugatulus has no special mechanism.
 Thus, these ants are very susceptible to the occasional annual starvation.
 It was found that to provide resistance to starvation, ants used internal resources to keep the brood from dying out.
 In times of starvation, neither worker nor queen ants sacrifice themselves for the good of the brood.
 Instead, the population size actually increases because of the young that are being born and raised during the starvation period.
 Other behavioral changes seen include a reduction in activity and shorter foraging bouts during a starvation period.
 If starvation goes on long enough, the ants may resort to more extreme measures to acquire food.
 Dying ants show an increase in activity due to them searching or begging for food from other ants.

 Laziness

 Common laboratory nest setting for Temnothorax rugatulus.
 Two glass slides sandwich a balsa wood cutout.
 The ants nest within the cutout and can exit through a small slit (seen at the bottom).

 It is known that some of T. rugatulus specializations in colonies include being lazy.
 Some scientists disputed this as an inaccurate conclusion because T. rugatulus has primarily been studied in the laboratory, where conditions may not reflect their natural habitat.
 Researchers have found; however, that there is no significant difference in ant activity between laboratory and field observations.
 It is thought that because ants are exotherms, they are unable to adjust their internal environment to match their activity level like most endotherms do.
 When they are in a laboratory setting, they are less stimulated than they would be in nature, expressing a seemingly decreased level of activity in a laboratory setting.

+Distribution

+T. rugatulus is distributed across all of the western U.S.A, North Dakota, South Dakota, and Western Texas.
+The species has a presence in the northern Mexican states Baja California, Sonora and Chihuahua.
+The species' range extends north into Canada, occupying the provinces of Saskatchewan, Alberta, British Columbia and the Yukon Territories.